gecko984/trmf/README.md

 * The TRMF is very finicky about the choice of hyperparameters.

 * The TRMF is not adaptive enough for such volatile data as exchange rates, let alone cryptocurrence exchange rates!
 I think that one can use the algorithm for this purpose, but not in its vanilla autoregressive variant, and not without som adaptive behaviour.

+* For some more regular data maybe TRMF can be enough.

+## Comparison to other method.

+We tried to use a method, suggested by Ilya Trofimov, where the time prediction problem is transformed into a supervised learning problem.
+The idea is that for a fixed lag set, object-target pairs are formed, where target is series[i], and the object [series[i-lag1], ... ,series[i-lagL], series_id].
+This dataset is then fed into catboost with series-id as a categorical feature.
+I have no idea why, but catboost just would not train on such data, stating

+`Training has stopped (degenerate solution on iteration 0, probably too small l2-regularization, try to increase it)`.

+I tried chainging the l2 regularization coefficient, taking less tuples into the dataset, changing th learning rate and downgrading catboost - nothing helped.
+It would train with no more than 125 data points, and 126 points already cause the error above.

+We hope we will overcome this difficulty and add a meaninful comparison to this report later